Bob Goalby: Personal life

 Goalby had three sons: Kye, Kel and Kevin, the former of whom is a golf course architect.
 Goalby's nephew Jay Haas is a 9-time PGA Tour winner, and another nephew, Jerry Haas, coaches the Wake Forest University golf team.
 His great-nephew, Bill Haas, plays on the PGA Tour, and won the Tour Championship tournament and FedEx Cup in 2011.

+As of 2018, Goalby resided in Palm Desert, California.
 Goalby died in Belleville on January 19, 2022, at the age of 92.